dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/sql_editors/harlequin.md

 ## Viewing the Schema of your Database

-When Harlequin is open, you can view the schema of your DuckDB database in the left sidebar.
+When Harlequin is open, you can view the schema of your DataMiner database in the left sidebar.
 You can use your mouse or the arrow keys + enter to navigate the tree.
 The tree shows schemas, tables/views and their types, and columns and their types.

 ## Editing a Query